 2. Speak their language

 Obviously this is a bit of an elephant in the room… and it is pretty crucial especially when it comes to keywords, which are you know, like, the Big Kahuna of the SEO world.
 Keywords are a great way to optimise your content so it ranks on search engines.
-Consequently, it's important to do some research into the keywords appropriate for your product/service in relation to that region.
+Consequently, it's important to do some research into the keywords appropriate for your product/service in relation to the target country.

 Some keywords that are effective in English, might not be so effective if they're just word for word translated into a different language.
 This could be for a number of reasons, maybe it might not have the same meaning, or it could have different connotations.
 There are some words in other languages that simply just don't translate to English… which to be honest is hard for me to comprehend- this sits on par with thinking about the fact that time is just a social construct… don't even get me started with that one.